transdigiware/blockchain/howto/create_join_network_with_apis.md

 ## Creating a network

-**Note**: If you use Starter Plan, you don't need to create a network with APIs because a default network is provided when you create the blockchain service instance in {{site.data.keyword.cloud_notm}}.

 If you use Enterprise Plan, you need to complete two steps to create a network with APIs.